GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/web-share-target/index.md

 ## Troubleshooting

-**My application doesn’t show as an option when I try to share a file from another application.**
+**My application doesn't show as an option when I try to share a file from another application.**

-When the application doesn’t show as an option, this indicates that the `intent-filter` is incorrect.
+When the application doesn't show as an option, this indicates that the `intent-filter` is incorrect.
 Double check the `intent-filter` markup, ensure it contains the correct actions, category, and `mime-types` handled by the application.